AdrianDeWinter/SE-SteerAntennaDish/README.md

 # SteerAntennaDish
-A SpaceEngineers ingame Script to track moving or stationary targets
+A SpaceEngineers ingame Script to track moving or stationary targets.

+Any combination of routers and hinges can be controlled

 Version History: